Elephant crushing: Thailand

 Working and performing elephants in Thailand are often poached from Myanmar and trafficked into Thailand.
-There are around 6,500 elephants currently living in Thailand, with around 2,500 of them being caught from the wild.
-Therefore, all of these elephants are being held captive solely for tourist attractions disregarding any negative welfare.
+Of around 6,500 elephants currently living in Thailand, around 2,500 have been caught from the wild.
+Therefore, all of these elephants are being held captive solely for tourist attractions, disregarding the animals' welfare.
 Trafficked animals can be passed off as being locally reared, with birth and ownership documentations falsified.

 Animal welfare advocates have called for better legislation and systems to document the origin of elephants in tourist camps and other locations across Thailand.
-An undercover video footage taken in 2019 shows that elephant crushing is still commonly used in Thailand.
+An undercover video footage showed elephant crushing being commonly used in Thailand in 2019.